-Between the pages of the September issue of Architectural Digest, actress Sienna Miller has afforded interior fans the luxury of stepping inside her home, and truly is like something straight out of a fairytale.
+Late last year, between the pages of Architectural Digest, actress Sienna Miller afforded interior fans the luxury of stepping inside her home… and it’s like something straight out of a fairytale.

-Located in Buckinghamshire, England, this 16th century thatched roof cottage has a whimsical appeal to it, drawing you in with its old-time charm.
-Bought on a whim at a time in her life where the media’s glare was at an all time high, Sienna Miller saw this space as her sanctuary, and hasn’t looked back since.
+Located in Buckinghamshire, England, this 16th-century thatched roof cottage has a whimsical appeal to it, drawing you in with its old-time charm.
+Bought on a whim at a time in her life when the media’s glare was at an all-time high, Miller saw this space as her sanctuary, and she hasn’t looked back since.

 “The house offers a sanctuary,” Sienna Miller tells AD.
 “It has a nurturing feeling; it is a home with a heart.”